wilstermanz/notes/chef_knife_writeup.md

 - High hardness steel may chip

 ### $50-$99
--These cheap knives may require some major trade-offs in coolness and quality, but may be a good choice for a beginner home chef.
-Will leave plenty of room in the budget for accessories such as a nice cutting board and whestone(s).
+These cheap knives may require some major trade-offs in coolness and quality, but may be a good choice for a beginner home chef.
+Will leave plenty of room in the budget for accessories such as a nice cutting board and whetstone(s).

 #### Tojiro Basic 8" Chef's Knife
 - https://cutleryandmore.com/products/tojiro-basic-chefs-knife-40847